-Just as it is lived at RAIDBOXES with its Managed WordPress Hosting.
+Just as Raidboxes does with its Managed WordPress Hosting.

 You know your way around WordPress and TYPO3.
 To what extent does this knowledge help you?

 TYPO3 is mostly used for larger corporate websites.
-Through this I have learned in my time as a web developer, which dependencies are present in such projects and how extensive the planning and implementation is.
-This helps me in the planning of new projects at RAIDBOXES, because I can bring my experience.
+During my time as a web developer, I learned what dependencies exist in such projects and how extensive the planning and implementation is.
+This helps me when planning new projects at Raidboxes, as I can contribute my experience.

 You work partly remotely.
 How will you still be close to the team and the sprints?

 My home office experience has taught me what matters to me at work.
-For the past two years, I've been consistently in an open-plan office.
+For the last two years, I have been in an open-plan office consistently.
 Before that, I spent a year in a home office and went to the office every second or third month for a few days for important meetings.

-An open plan office and the home office are two completely different worlds.
+An open-plan office and the home office are two completely different worlds.
 For me personally, a mix of both is the best mix.
 In the home office, I can work on projects effectively and in a concentrated manner.
-But it also gives me the time flexibility to attend appointments that I would otherwise have to postpone until the morning or evening.
+But I also have the time flexibility to attend appointments that I would otherwise have to postpone to the morning or evening hours.

-In the office, I can talk to my fellow developers face-to-face about project-related issues, hold meetings on-site, and maintain but also expand social contact, which I find very important.
+In the office, I can talk to my developer colleagues in person about project-related problems, hold meetings on site and maintain but also expand social contact, which I find very important.

-How do you manage to focus on the job at home?
+How do you manage to concentrate on the job at home?

-Since I have already worked in a home office for over a year and also had to organize my work completely by myself as a self-employed person, I was able to develop a system for myself to work effectively and productively at home.
-Self-discipline is of course one of the biggest factors here, along with a tidy workspace and a precise plan of which tasks need to be implemented.
+Since I have already worked in a home office for over a year and also had to organise my work completely on my own as a self-employed person, I was able to develop a system for myself to work effectively and productively at home.
+Self-discipline is of course one of the biggest factors here, along with a tidy workplace and a precise plan of which tasks need to be implemented.

-A spatial separation between the private rooms and the workroom is of course another plus point.
+Of course, a spatial separation between the private rooms and the workroom is another plus point.
 During my home office time, I also worked in a coworking space for a while.
-However, for me this cannot be compared to a day in the office, but would only be the mental and spatial distance from the private.
+For me, however, this cannot be compared to a day in the office, but would only be the mental and spatial distance from the private sphere.

-Also in my spare time I can usually be found in front of the PC.
-Currently I am - besides PC gaming - very interested in game development and 3D modeling.
+In my free time, too, I can usually be found in front of the PC.
+Currently, I'm very interested - besides PC gaming - in game development and 3D modelling.
 Back then, I already wrote down my game ideas in a text file on our 486 and tried to run them as a file.
-Now I want to implement them with a 3D engine.
+Now I want to realise them with a 3D engine.

-I also run a few virtual servers myself, on which I run services for me and my family and friends.
-When I'm not sitting at my PC, I'm out and about on my bike, watching movies and series or travelling.
+I also run a few virtual servers myself, on which I run services for myself and my family and friends.
+When I'm not sitting at my PC, I'm out and about on my bike, watching films and series or travelling.